Dental Cleanings Protect Your Teeth

-Dental cleanings provide a range of preventative care treatments that are aimed towards giving patients a beautiful and healthy smile.
-Children should begin having dental cleanings around the age of three, and these should continue throughout their life.
+Dental cleanings provide a range of preventative care treatments to give patients a beautiful and healthy smile.
+Children should begin having dental cleanings around the age of three, and this should continue throughout their life.

-Teeth cleaning is performed by dental hygienists and begins with an examination.
+Cleaning the teeth is done by dental hygienists and begins with an examination.
 The hygienist will check the patient’s entire mouth and report any oral health concerns to the dentist.
 In most dental offices, X-rays are carried out during this appointment.
 A dental cleaning includes the following steps:

 Plaque and Tartar Removal

-Using a scaler, the hygienist removes any plaque and tartar that may be coating the teeth.
+The hygienist removes any plaque and tartar coating the teeth using a scaler.
 While plaque can be removed with at-home brushing, tartar is a hardened calculus that should only be removed at the dental office.

-Next, the hygienist uses a gritty toothpaste and an electric brush to perform a deep cleaning on the teeth.
-The grittiness of the paste helps to remove extrinsic discolorations.
+Next, the hygienist uses gritty toothpaste and an electric brush to perform a deep cleaning of the teeth.
+The grittiness of the paste helps to remove extrinsic discoloration.
 This deep cleaning is safe to have done twice a year, and it is effective in removing the substances that lead to tooth decay and gum disease.

 Dental cleaning in Tucson would not be complete without expert flossing.
 Unfortunately, many people do not floss as often as they should.
-Flossing helps to remove plaque and food particles that can become wedged between the teeth.
-It is in these vulnerable areas where gum disease and cavities can often begin.
-Professional flossing helps to clean these areas and identify any problem zones that may need to be addressed with further dental care.
+Flossing helps remove plaque and food particles that can become wedged between the teeth.
+In these vulnerable areas, gum disease and cavities can often begin.
+Professional flossing helps clean these areas and identify any problem zones that may need to be addressed with further dental care.

 Aside from dental cleanings, there is another key element to healthy teeth.
 Fluoride is a mineral that is essential for keeping tooth enamel strong.
 Dental offices have been applying fluoride topically to their patients for decades.

-During the treatment, the Fluoride will be swabbed or painted directly on the teeth.
+Fluoride will be swabbed or painted directly on the teeth during the treatment.
 Fluoride may come in a gel, foam, or liquid form.
-After the Fluoride is applied, you should avoid eating or drinking for at least thirty minutes to allow it to penetrate the deepest layers of the teeth.
+After the fluoride is applied, you should avoid eating or drinking for at least thirty minutes to allow it to penetrate the deepest layers of your teeth.

 Factors That May Increase the Risk of Tooth Decay

-Dental carries, most often referred to as cavities, are one of the biggest threats to your teeth.
+Most often referred to as cavities, dental caries are one of the teeth’s biggest threats.
 Some factors may make a person more vulnerable to developing cavities, and they include the following: